China Law Library

 In some cases, you are permitted to pay less than minimum wage.
 The most common scenario is that workers on medical leave may be paid at a lower rate than their standard wage, and the minimum allowed is 80% of the local minimum wage.
 A company that has economic difficulties and needs to reorganize or file for bankruptcy can obtain regulatory approval to pay less than minimum wage.
 Certain businesses may also pay workers with no work assignments 70% of the local minimum wage.
 The social security contribution floor will generally be higher than the minimum wage.

 In general, social security is paid at the average monthly earnings for an employee from the past 12 months, but this does not apply to minimum wage workers.
 There is a floor on the social security base that can be used, which is set at 60% of the local average wage.
 A ceiling is set at 300% of the local wage for high earners.
+China’s minimum wage rules can be quite complicated in practice and depend to some extent on local regulatory discretion.
+To navigate these issues, CBL can help you find a lawyer with affordable rates.

 Minimum Wage Chart [1]